Good data in Montour County, troubling numbers elsewhere

 Montour County has had just 45 new cases of COVID-19 since May 1 and just one cumulative new case this month.
 One of the reasons is that Montour County leads the entire state in the number of the population aged 10 or older that is fully vaccinated.

-As of Tuesday, the state Department of Health reported that nearly 72 percent of Montour County residents are fully vaccinated.
+As of Tuesday, the state Department of Health (DOH) reported that nearly 68.3 percent of Montour County residents are fully vaccinated.
 Consider it a job well done.

 That doesn’t mean the job is done.